 the 63,206 character long facebook post (and google plus still sucks)

 For the observant, you'll notice I don't have any link to my G+ page anymore.
-Nothing bad happened there, save for one thing - nobody gave a shit about it.
+Nothing bad happened there, save for one thing - nobody gave a crap about it.
 I didn't delete my account or profile, but I did blank it should it magically happen that G+ becomes the "in" social-web thing... which I seriously doubt.

 What I've done concerning my social-web crapola is center it around this blog and Twitter to make it easy both for myself and for people that follow me.